AlexanderLill/PokemonGoers-group6/README.md

 # Introduction

 Node.js is a JavaScript runtime environment that enables developers to build backends of sophisticated web applications.
-A characteristic that differentiates Node.js from other server-side technologies like Java is how concurrency is handled.
+A unique characteristic that differentiates Node.js from other server-side technologies like Java is how concurrency is handled.
 Node.js' approach builds on the event-driven architecture of the JavaScript language.
 This means that a single JavaScript thread handles incoming requests.
 Node.js achieves this through asynchronous i/o.
 Instead of waiting for network requests or file system accesses to finish, the JavaScript thread continues its execution and a callback is executed once the data arrives.
 A single Node.js process can handle thousands of requests much more efficiently compared to the classical approach where for every request a new thread is created.
 Node is thus optimized for optimal throughput and scalability.

 # Node.js history